wkumari/draft-wkumari-dhc-capport/README.md

    Many devices perform DNS, HHTP, and / or IP hijacks in order to present the user with the captive portal web page.
 These kludgy workarounds and techniques resemble attacks that DNSSEC and TLS are intended to protect against.
-This document describes a DHCP option (Captive Portal) and an IPv6 Router Advertisement (RA) extension that informs clients that they are behind a captive portal device and how to contact it.
+This document describes a DHCPv4 option (Captive Portal) and an IPv6 Router Advertisement (RA) extension that informs clients that they are behind a captive portal device and how to contact it.